laurshack/BAE305-SP24-Lab9/Home.md

 ## Conclusion

 This lab introduced us to the PID controller.
 As previously mentioned PID stands for 'Proportional, Integral, Derivative'.
 Proportional is related to the amount of error correlated to the current measurement.
 Error to a PID is the amount that the measured output differs from the ideal output.
-Integral observes previous errors working to eliminate steady state error.
+Integral observes previous errors working to eliminate steady-state error.
 The derivative term works to predict error by assessing the measured error rate of change.
 This is done to resist an overshoot in the systems response.

-The PID controller is widely used in industry to maintain

-The main takeaway of this lab was that
+The PID controller is widely used in industry to maintain controlled conditions.
+For example, a common use of a PID controller is to sustain a steady temperature, this use can be applied in many different ways.
+A few ways might be to maintain temperature within a food processing plant or an oven, even the temperature in our homes.
+One application that we had discussed in class is also the use of a PID for cruise control within a car.
+The takeaway from this was that PID controllers are ingrained within our day-to-day lives.

+Something interesting about this lab was that the controlled car would continue to move back and forth even when placed in front of an unmoving obstacle.
+This was a good visualization of "overshoot" where the PID controller overcorrects and causes the error to oscillate.
+This also occurs because the car does not stop moving so it must move back and forth to compensate and maintain the steady distance.

+The main takeaway of this lab was how to use a PID controller to create a constant system output.
+And that a PID controller works by comparing the measured actual value to the ideal value, where the difference is known as the 'error'.
+The PID controller works continuously in real-time to reduce the error.